ljonesfl/bump/README.md

      bump | xargs git flow release start

- Assuming your current version is 1.2.3, this command is the equivalent of typing:

-    git flow release start 1.2.3
+ This command will create a new git flow release using the current version number.

-This command can easily be added as an alias to facilitate process automation.